CO2 Options: Internal vs External

 Internal CO2

 Unlike external, Internal CO2 is pre-installed by the medical device manufacturer.
 Further, monitors with internal CO2 use traditional water traps and terminates in a female Luer lock, connecting to any male Luer lock cannula.
+Since this is an internal module, it must be installed by the factory and cannot be added later.

 External CO2

 An external CO2 module plugs into the side of a patient monitor in the open port.
 Therefore, it can be used as needed between multiple units.
 In addition, external CO2 modules will use proprietary sampling lines and have a variety of sampling cannulas to choose from.
+This solution allows facilities to adapt to different clinical environments and applications depending on the patient and procedure.

 For example, the Philips Respironics LoFlo ETCO2 Module would be an external CO2 module.